psychdatascience/FDS-CourseTwo/FDSIIFinalProjectGuidelines.md

 ### FDSII Final Project Guidelines

 Work in groups of 2 or 3.
 Once you have your group, create a public GitHub repository for it.
 This way you can collaborate on writing the code.
+Having a GitHub repo to which everybody has contributed is a  requirement for the project.

 #### Basic project types